Do you often feel dizzy — like the room is spinning? If so, you may be experiencing vertigo.

-- Without moving the head, move your eyes from side to side, then up and down.
+- Without moving your head, move your eyes from side to side, then up and down.

 - Repeat 10 to 20 times.
 Start slowly, then try to move faster.

-- Move the head slowly from side to side, as well as up and down.
+- Move your head slowly from side to side, as well as up and down.
 Keep your eyes open.

 - Bend over to touch your toes, staying aware of your head movement at all times.